 Are your services available in my area?

-Currently, Heartland Fiber provides fiber optic service to Roanoke, Eureka and Deer Creek, IL.
-Construction in Mackinaw, IL is wrapping up soon and we plan to begin serving customers there in the fall of 2022.
+Currently, Heartland Fiber provides fiber optic service to Roanoke, Eureka, Deer Creek & Mackinaw, IL.
 Please contact our office by phone, email or Facebook Message to have your specific address checked for service availability.